radioactivedecay/radioactivedecay/docs/source/tutorial.rst

     >>> inv = rd.Inventory({'Rn222': 1.0})
     >>> inv = rd.Inventory({'222Rn': 1.0})

-First and second metastable states of radionuclides can be inputted using
+Metastable states of radionuclides can be inputted using \'m\', \'n\', etc. for first, second... metastable states, respectively:
-\'m\' and \'n\', respectively, i.e.:

 .. code-block:: python3

     >>> inv1 = rd.Inventory({'Ir-192m': 1.0})
     >>> inv2 = rd.Inventory({'Ir-192n': 1.0})

-Equivalently you could have specified these metastable states using :code:`'Ir192m'` or :code:`'192mIr'` for the former, or :code:`'Ir192n'` or :code:`'192nIr'` for the latter.
+Equivalently we could have specified these metastable states using :code:`'Ir192m'` or :code:`'192mIr'` for the former, or :code:`'Ir192n'` or :code:`'192nIr'` for the latter.

 Fetching decay data
 -------------------

-Use to ``Radionuclide`` class to obtain decay data for individual radionuclides.
-For example, to get the half-life of :sup:`123`\ I:
+The ``Radionuclide`` class can be used to obtain decay data for individual radionuclides.
+For example, to get the half-life of iodine-123:

 .. code-block:: python3